-When they set out on their first journey the King Is reputed to have been at breakfast, and, pulling the silver porringer to him, he is said to have broken off the four greyhounds with which it was ornamented, giving one to each of his messengers as identification and passport.
+When they set out on their first journey, the King Is reputed to have been at breakfast, and, pulling the silver porringer to him, he is said to have broken off the four greyhounds with which it was ornamented, giving one to each of his messengers as identification and passport.

 These guards act as “shadows” and are experts in that task because they have all been bodyguards to statesmen and Royalty.
-They not only know foreign countries but the international political criminals as well.
+They not only know foreign countries but international political criminals as well.